timothyahahn-rtn/asset-management/README.md

 This folder contains the shiplist.csv file.
 The shiplist.csv file is a direct copy of the ship data provided by the Rolling Deck to Repository (R2R) program at http://www.rvdata.us/voc/vessel.
 The entries therein identify the ships for which R2R takes cruise Digital Object Identifier (DOI) minting responsibility.
-Ships that are not tracked by R2R should be ommitted from the shiplist.csv file - the OOI CI may still record their cruise data and will take responsibility for minting their cruise DOIs.
+Ships that are not tracked by R2R should be omitted from the shiplist.csv file - the OOI CI may still record their cruise data and will take responsibility for minting their cruise DOIs.

 ### vocab